0C1earHeaded0/php-nginx_template/README.md

 # php-nginx_template
-ReadyToDEV template with nginx, php-fpm and laravel
+ReadyToDEV template with nginx and php-fpm